Kore-rep/url-shortener/url-shortener-api/README.md

 ## Technology
-The API is hosted on Oracle cloud and uses <insert persistent storage here>
+The API is hosted on Oracle cloud and uses MongoDB for persistence.

+## TODO
+Add error codes for non-existing endpoints
+Add error codes for not-found URLs
+Improve URL trimming

+## Improvements
+Adding a local cache
+Add GitHub Actions CI/CD